Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Stay away from people who are ill.
-Some germs are easily and quickly spread through contact.
+Some germs spread easily and quickly through contact.

 When should I seek immediate care?

-- You have a fever and a stiff neck.
+- You have a stiff neck, headache, and a fever.

 - Your ear pain gets worse or does not go away, even after treatment.